-Welcome to H+, an open research project about human enhancement technologies like artificial intelligence, augmented reality, biohacking, bionic prosthetics, genetic engineering, nanorobotics, wearable technology, and ultimately transhumanism*.
+Welcome to H+, an open research project about human enhancement technologies like neural interfaces, augmented reality, biohacking, bionic prosthetics, genetic engineering, nanorobotics, wearable technology, and ultimately transhumanism*.

 My name is Alessandro Perilli and I currently serve as GM, Management Strategy at Red Hat.

 In a past life, I created a similar endeavour with virtualization.info and cloudcomputing.info, pioneering this format of information sharing and web curation, and tracking for seven years how the virtualization industry came to be and so provided the foundation for cloud computing.

 Every seven years or so, I expand my interests, extending my focus to new technologies and industries I know very little about but that I consider potentially groundbreaking.
 I started with IT security at the beginning of my career, moved to virtualization, then to cloud computing, and now it’s time for the broadest expansion ever.

 My initially unrelated interests in AI, AR, bioengineering, brain interfaces, evolutionary psychology and wearable devices eventually led me to notice how all these efforts are leading us to the same, converging point.
 The way we are transforming ourselves is both exhilarating and terrifying, opening the mind to deep and extremely challenging questions.